saivanaparthy1919-web/Vanaparthysai/README.md

 ---

 ### 🎯 Career Objective
-Motivated and detail-oriented Full Stack Developer with a strong foundation in Python (Django, Flask) for backend development and HTML, CSS, and JavaScript for frontend design.
+Motivated and detail-oriented Full Stack Developer with a strong foundation in Python (Django) for backend development and HTML, CSS, and JavaScript for frontend design.
 Skilled in database management, REST API development, and building responsive web applications.

 ---